US stocks fall broadly as global central banks raise rates

 Stocks fell on Wall Street in afternoon trading on Thursday and added to weekly losses for major indexes as central banks around the world hiked interest rates to fight inflation.

 The losses were broad and led by retailers, technology stocks and industrial companies.
-Starbucks fell 3.8% and Apple fell 1.2%.
+Starbucks fell 4.6%, Apple dropped 0.9% and UPS slid 3%.

 Investors are worried that the Fed could get even more aggressive on interest rates, but if prices stabilize that won’t need to happen, said Barry Bannister, chief equity strategist at Stifel.
 It could take more than a year for that process to play out, he said.